Paddle Billing

 Next steps

 That's it!
-Now you've built a checkout, you might like to extend Paddle Checkout by automatically applying a discount, passing optional checkout settings, or building a success workflow.
+Now you've built a checkout, you might like to extend Paddle Checkout by presenting other fields to your checkout, automatically applying a discount, passing optional checkout settings, or building a success workflow.

 Automatically apply a discount